 UPDATE: We now have a single rate for hard drive recovery based on the full capacity of the drive.

 Quality service requires an investment in the best data recovery tools.
 Without proper tools and experience a DR lab could not maintain an acceptable recovery rate.
-Since data recovery requires a substantial investment in equipment, software, and recurring support services it becomes a challenge to offer affordable pricing.
+Since data recovery requires a substantial investment in equipment, software, continuing education, and recurring support services it becomes a challenge to offer affordable pricing.
 At Blizzard we compound the problem by offering flat-rate pricing.
-One issue we saw for the average personal computer user was the wide range given for most recovery service quotes.
-Someone that requires our service typically wants to know how much it might cost before taking the next step.
+One issue we saw for the average personal computer user and small business owner was the wide range given for most recovery service quotes.
+Someone that requires our service typically wants to know “how much does hard drive recovery cost?” before taking the next step.
 That’s why we came up with our 3 level pricing system.

 In some cases you will see hard disk drives that have file system failures that prevent end users and/or computer support services from completing successful data retrieval.
 Deleted files and lost data due to OS failure or re-installation are typically level-1 recoveries if the drive is still healthy.
 While some file system failure might be recoverable with off-the-shelf tools, in many cases they just aren’t.
 This is where experience and even investment in software comes in to play.
 One more item that can be handled as a level one recovery is minor media damage where a low number of bad sectors are preventing the operating system from completing read requests.